 Emphysema is primarily a pathological diagnosis that affects the air spaces distal to the terminal bronchiole.
 It is characterized by abnormal permanent enlargement of lung air spaces with the destruction of their walls without any fibrosis and destruction of lung parenchyma with loss of elasticity.

-Emphysema is caused by chronic and significant exposure to noxious gases, of which, cigarette smoking remains the most common cause, and 80% to 90% of patients with COPD are cigarette smokers identified, with 10% to 15% smokers developing COPD.
-However, in smokers, the symptoms also depend on the intensity of smoking, years of exposure, and baseline lung function. oms usually begin after at least 20 packs per year of tobacco exposure.
+Emphysema is caused by chronic and significant exposure to noxious gases, of which cigarette smoking remains the most common cause, and 80% to 90% of patients with COPD are cigarette smokers identified, with 10% to 15% of smokers developing COPD.
+However, in smokers, the symptoms also depend on the intensity of smoking, years of exposure, and baseline lung function.
+Symptoms usually begin after at least 20 packs per year of tobacco exposure.

 Other etiological factors are passive smoking, lung infections, and allergies.
 Moreover, low birth weight as a newborn makes one more prone to develop COPD later in life.

-Emphysema severity is significantly higher in the coal worker pneumoconiosis, and this is independent of smoking status.
+Emphysema severity is significantly higher in coal worker pneumoconiosis, and this is independent of smoking status.

 It can be subdivided pathologically into the following:

 Centrilobular (proximal acinar) is the most common type and is commonly associated with smoking.
 It can also be seen in coal workers' pneumoconiosis.